argoproj/argo-cd/docs/proposals/image-updater-first-class-support.md

 - If application is configured with multiple source repositories, users will have to explicitly specify which source should be used for git write back.
 Care would need to be taken to ensure image updates are not accidentally overwritten when the application is being compiled together from all the different source repositories.

-- Image Updater controller would need to be able to modify fields in the status of the Application CR in order to maintain state, as described in the following section.
+- Image Updater controller would need to be able to update fields in the status of the Application CR in order to maintain state, as described in the following section.
 This would also mean there would be fields in the Application CR that would not be used by Argo CD itself, but by a different component (Image Updater).

 - There could be a case made for separating Image Updater configuration into its own dedicated CRD, however since the application resource is central to the image update configurations, it would be a lot more intuitive for this configuration to belong within the application CR itself.
 Secondly, having a dedicated CR would mean that the number of required resources on the cluster would double since we would need to have a dedicated image update CR for each application.